shaysugg/about-me/README.md

 I got hired by a team of developers who is been working on Rewardo Application.
 I was responsible for writing and maintaining the iOS client app.
 It uses REST api to connect with backend server.
 The app allows users to sign-up, create challenges, participate in other users challenges and win prizes.

-🛠Technologies that been used: **Swift, MVVM, RXSwift, Alamofire, SwiftPackageManager**
+🛠Technologies that been used: **Swift, MVVM, RXSwift, Alamofire, SwiftPackageManager, XCTest**

 ### ✅ Things that I learned: